1ay1/loom/content/posts/your-framework-is-lying-to-you.md

 Instead, it becomes:

-- chained middleware
+- middleware chains
 - next() calls
 - invisible execution order

 You do not follow the flow.
 You reconstruct it.

 ### Debugging